forestdb/forestdb.org/models/lxz-chinese-scope.md

 #### Cost

-We manipulated the cost of 'not-two' and 'null' in three different ways: (i) the two utterances are equally costly; (2) the 'not-two' utterance is slightly more costly than the 'null' utterance; and (iii) the 'not-two' utterance is much more costly than the 'null' utterance;
+We manipulated the cost of 'not-two' and 'null' in three different ways: (i) the two utterances are equally costly; (ii) the 'not-two' utterance is slightly more costly than the 'null' utterance; and (iii) the 'not-two' utterance is much more costly than the 'null' utterance.

 ~~~~
 var cost = function(utterance){